Serialist/Serialist/README.md

 # ABOUT ME
-- student
+- a student.
-- HAM, callsign BA3PT, CHDHAM club member.
+- radio amateur, callsign BA3PT, member of CHDHAM club.
-- RMer(RoboMaster), team VGD member, developing wheel legged.
+- member of RoboMaster team VGD, developing wheel-legged.

 <!--
 **Serialist/Serialist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.